uoftvis/uoftvis.github.io/README.md

 We're always looking for more help, so if you are interested in helping organize the discussion group, please send us a line!

-*We are grateful to be hosted by Scinet*
+*We are grateful to be hosted by SciNet*

 ## E-mail List
 If you would like to be notified about events and activities, please add yourself to the email list at <https://groups.io/g/uoftvisualization>